 - California Health Sciences University

-- Our new College of Osteopathic Medicine building at 2500 Alluvial Avenue in Clovis, California welcomes its inaugural class in July 2020.
+- Our College of Osteopathic Medicine building at 2500 Alluvial Avenue in Clovis, California welcomed its inaugural class in July 2020.
 The facility includes a state-of-the-art, 90,000 square foot 3 story building offering views of the Sierra Nevada Mountain range.
-There are large classrooms which are designed for comfort and include technology–enhanced features to facilitate the active-learning curriculum.
+There are large classrooms which include technology–enhanced features to facilitate the active-learning curriculum.
 Unique features of our facility are the Teaching and Demonstration Kitchen, which allows students and the community to learn the importance of proper diet in relation to good health.
-The 20,000 square foot Simulation Center is appointed with leading edge technology enabling students and residents to learn in a safe environment that combines technology and simulated experiences of real-world situations in both an outpatient 12 room clinic setting as well as a seven bed hospital wing.
+The 20,000 square foot Simulation Center is appointed with leading-edge technology.
+Students learn in a safe environment that combines technology and simulated experiences of real-world situations in both an outpatient, 12-room clinic setting and a 7-bed hospital wing.

 Student residence options:

-CHSU-COM does not yet have on-campus housing; however, our region is known for our quality and affordable housing options.
-There are more than enough housing units available to rent, lease or purchase within a few miles of the campus.
-These properties offer a wide range of very affordable rental rates ($600-$1,500/month), depending on number of bedrooms, amenities, etc.
+CHSU-COM does not have on-campus housing.
+There are housing units available to rent, lease or purchase within a few miles of the campus.
+These properties offer a wide range of affordable rental rates depending on number of bedrooms, amenities, etc.

 - Total medical school enrollment: 196